 No. The government serves only to collect and distribute funds.
-Doctors and other providers may choose to work for themselves, for a not-for-profit organization, or for a public entity.
+Providers may choose to work for themselves, for a not-for-profit organization, or for a public entity.
 Independent boards set guidelines for what services are covered and how to distribute money and resources to facilities like hospitals and nursing homes.